TABLE OF CONTENTS

 • Vandalism or destruction of school property.

-• Theft of school or personal property including equipment, materials, services,
+• Theft of school or personal property including equipment, materials, services, data, or other information.

-• Using, possessing, trafficking, or being under the influence of illegal or
+• Using, possessing, trafficking, or being under the influence of illegal or potentially harmful substances (such as drugs or alcohol) in class or on campus.

 • Disorderly, lewd, indecent, defamatory, or obscene conduct or expression.